upendradhamala/Second-Hand-Seller/README.md

 This contains all the features that an ecommerce website should have.
 Link to the website [Click here](https://kinbechsaman.herokuapp.com/)

 #### To have an admin privelege

 ##### email= gomacef971@tinydef.com

 ##### password= 12345678
+### For email functionality, email may have come in your spam folder sometimes.

 #### Some of the Screenshots